 Step 1: Accept your offer

-We are holding your place at UBC, but you must accept your offer by June 1, 2013 and pay the deposit before you can take the next step.
-To reserve your place at UBC, you must formally accept your offer and pay your acceptance deposit.
+To reserve your place at UBC, you must formally accept your offer by June 2 and pay your acceptance deposit.

-Once paid, the $250 deposit required by Canadian citizens or residents is non-refundable.
-If you are an international student and decline your place at UBC after you have paid your deposit, $250 of the $500 deposit is refundable.
-You will qualify for the international student partial refund if you
+If you are an international student, $250 of the $500 deposit is refundable.
+You will qualify for the international student partial refund only if you

-The $100 deposit for second/subsequent sessions is non-refundable.
-If you decide not to attend UBC, please visit the SSC website and select “Decline My Offer.”
+The $100 deposit for subsequent sessions is non-refundable.
+If you decide not to attend UBC, please contact us.

 This step is for international students only.